 It’s way too common for freelancers to have nothing to show for projects they put weeks of work into.

-How to Ask for a Testimonial
+How to Ask for Your Testimonial

 Ideally, you want to do this at the high-point of a project.
-That’s usually at the end, when you’re giving a client the awesome deliverables they paid for, but honestly it can happen at any point of the project.
+That’s usually at the end, when you’re giving a client the awesome deliverables they paid for, but it can happen at any point of the project.

 One tip is to ask when a client has expressed satisfaction about the project or a result.
 If they comment about your work being awesome unprovoked, it’s probably a good time to ask.